Kornweiss-Medical-LLC/KMLLC/docs/sars-2-bakersfield-immunity-transmission.md

 288 different domains of S protein, including S1, RBD, and S2, may all contribute to the 289 neutralization."

+### Other Resources:
-[Article](https://www.sciencedirect.com/science/article/pii/S1286457920300344) on Covid-19 and ADE.
+- [Article](https://www.sciencedirect.com/science/article/pii/S1286457920300344) on Covid-19 and ADE.

-[Cell Paper](https://www.cell.com/cell-reports/pdfExtended/S2211-1247(18)31125-2) on Antibody Dependent Enhancement (ADE) in Ebola.
+- [Cell Paper](https://www.cell.com/cell-reports/pdfExtended/S2211-1247(18)31125-2) on Antibody Dependent Enhancement (ADE) in Ebola.

-[This paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6478436/) on ADE in SaRS-CoV shows "evidence of a detrimental role of anti–S-IgG in ALI during SARS-CoV infection."
+- [This paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6478436/) on ADE in SaRS-CoV shows "evidence of a detrimental role of anti–S-IgG in ALI during SARS-CoV infection."

 Transmission
 ---